MarkusAJacobsen/knox/README.md

 Commands:
   ls    List all stored secrets
   new   Create a new secret
-  get   Get a secret and store in copy-buffer help  Print this message or the help of the given subcommand(s)
+  get   Get a secret and store in clipboard help  Print this message or the help of the given subcommand(s)

-Arguments:
-  [ARGS]...

 Options:
   -h, --help     Print help